sappho/sappho-data-publisher/readme.txt

-See https://github.com/sappho/sappho-data-publisher/wiki for project documentation.
+See https://github.com/sappho/sappho-data-publisher/wiki for project documentation and license terms.